 3. Can you use a MEC alone?

-MEC plans are available to purchase on their own, apart from group insurance, by either an individual or by an employer.
+MEC plans are available to purchase on their own by either an individual or by an employer.

 A standalone MEC can be useful for a couple reasons.
-For example, an individual who does not qualify for tax credit discounts on the Individual Marketplace could use a MEC as a less expensive alternative for preventative coverage.
-As an employer, it can be an affordable way to introduce health benefits for the team, and can also partially fulfill the employer mandate.
+For example, an individual who does not qualify for tax credit discounts on the Individual Marketplace could use a MEC as an alternative for preventative coverage.
+As an employer, it can be an affordable way to introduce health benefits, and can also fulfill the mandate.

 4. Can you combine a MEC with your current plan?